bernd-heihoff/odrive_ros2_control/README.md

 `odrive_ros2_control` provides a ROS 2 hardware interface and reference demos for controlling [ODrive](https://odriverobotics.com) brushless motor controllers through the `ros2_control` framework.
 The hardware interface speaks the native ODrive USB protocol, exposes torque/velocity/position command surfaces, and reports rich telemetry for monitoring and recovery.

 This repository is maintained for the Wackerbot platform and regularly rebased on the upstream Factor Robotics implementation.
-The `master` branch targets ROS 2 Humble, while archived branches retain Foxy compatibility.
+The `wackerbot` branch targets ROS 2 Humble Hawksbill.

 ## Package summary